CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 If you do not enable `ipv6 nd suppress-ra` on both ends of the interface, `Neighbor address(s):` shows the link-local address of the other end (the address that BGP uses when that interface uses BGP).

 {{%notice note%}}
-Cumulus Linux automatically enables IPv6 route advertisements (RAs) on an interface with IPv6 addresses.
-You do not need to run the `no ipv6 nd suppress-ra` command for BGP unnumbered.
+Cumulus Linux automatically enables IPv6 route advertisements on an interface with a configured BGP unnumbered neighbor.
 {{%/notice%}}

 ```